burlachenkok/exploring-python3/python3-note.md

 Like in C++, most built-in operators with special syntax can be redefined for class instances.

-Unlike C++ built-in types can be used as base classes for extension by the user.
+Unlike C++ built-in types in Python can be used as base classes for extension by the user.

 To inspect if the object is an instance of some class you can use [isinstance(obj, classinfo)](https://docs.python.org/3/library/functions.html#isinstance) which is the analog of C++ [dynamic_cast](https://en.cppreference.com/w/cpp/language/dynamic_cast).